s3rgeym/terminal-markup/README.md

 Pros:

 * Faster than alternatvies like `rich`.
-* Supports background color and hex-colors.
+* Supports background colors and hex.
 * Null-dependency.

 Install: